 Please note that these figures reflect the estimated amount of residency tax only for those living in the Village of South Russell and working outside the Village.
 The amount of employment tax that would be generated from an increase to 1.25%, 1.50%, and 1.75% would be approximately \$153,000, \$306,000, and \$460,000, respectively.

 The above calculations are based on the number of tax returns filed with CCA for the tax year 2007.

 If you have any questions regarding this report, please call me at your convenience.

-Sincerely, Nassim M. J nch
+Nassim M. Ilynch

-Income Tax Administrator
+Income Tax/Administrator